firstbirdtech/api-docs/source/includes/_cep.md

 ## Request basic referral information

-Once a candidate has completed the first step the user is forwarded to the external URL.
+Once a candidate has completed the first step the user is forwarded to the `jobPostingUrl`.
-To the URL we add a **referralId**  as a GET Parameter.
+A query parameter **referralId** is added to this URL which references the referral in Firstbird.
+Note that the referralId is different from the applicationId.
-This referralID can be used to request basic information the candidate has added to Firstbird.
+This referralId can be used to request basic information the candidate has added to Firstbird.

 `GET /v1/companies/{companyId}/applications?sourceId={referralId}&expand=applicant`